lukeed/taskr/README-2.md

 	</a>
 </div>

-Fly is a highly performant task automatation tool, much like Gulp or Grunt, but written with parallelism in mind.
+Fly is a highly performant task automatation tool, much like Gulp or Grunt, but written with concurrency in mind.
 With Fly, everything is a [coroutine](https://medium.com/@tjholowaychuk/callbacks-vs-coroutines-174f1fe66127#.vpryf5tyb), which allows for cascading and composable tasks; but unlike Gulp, it's not limited to the stream metaphor.

 Fly is extremely extensible, so _anything_ can be a task.
 Our core system will accept whatever you throw at it, resulting in a modular system of reusable plugins and tasks, connected by a declarative `flyfile.js` that's easy to read.